E7-87-83/inline-svg-to-png/README.md

 # ./out/img created with SVGs and PNGs, and  ./out/_helloworld.html created
 ```

-After a HTML doc is created, it can be transformed to PDF via `pandoc`, for example:
+Once the HTML doc is transformed, it can be transformed to PDF or markdown via `pandoc`, for example:
 ```
-pandoc -f html -t pdf ./out/_helloworld.html -o ./out/helloworld.pdf
+pandoc -f html -t pdf ./out/_helloworld.html -o ./out/helloworld.pdf pandoc -f html -t markdown ./out/_helloworld.html -o ./out/helloworld.md
 ```